cornellev/driverdash/README.md

 `DriverDash` (the root view), `DataView`, and `MapView` control the appearance of the iPhone app, laying out the values and numbers and indicators and displaying the data.
 To handle state and effects, the project uses the Model-View-Controller (MVC) architecture, with `DriverDash` as the view.

-`DriverDashModel` is the model, and is responsible for storing the state for the app, such as the current speed and power values and the connection statuses.
+`DDModel` is the model, and is responsible for storing the state for the app, such as the current speed and power values and the connection statuses.
 Every file within the `Controllers/` directory is a controller responsible for managing distinct aspects of the app. `DDLocation` gets location data from the phone to use as a fallback, and `DDServer` runs the TCP servers on separate threads and updates the model when they receive information.
 Overall, the structure looks like this:

 ![Illustration of MVC structure](./media/mvc.png)

 There are also utility scripts `Coder` and `Serializer` in `Utilities/` which handle encoding/decoding JSON data and writing to files respectively.
-Because of the way that JSON parsing works in Swift, `Coder` will always have up-to-date typed structs `FrontPacket`, `BackPacket`, and `LordPacket` outlining which data it expects to see sent to each of the three servers.
+Because of the way that JSON parsing works in Swift, `Coder` will always have up-to-date typed structs `FrontPacket`, `BackPacket`, `LordPacket` outlining which data it expects to see sent to each of the three servers (it also has `PhonePacket` which is useful for encoding the phone's GPS data as JSON).